Skip to main content

 Groups

-Groups organize users into logical collections so access can be managed more easily.
+Groups organise users into logical collections so access can be managed more easily.
 Use groups for departments, project teams, role-based work groups, or LDAP-synced collections.

 FieldMeaning